 Admission decisions are competitive and are based primarily on academic performance in high school and/or college.
 Performance is measured by strength of curriculum, cumulative GPA; consistency and trends of grades; SAT or ACT scores and class rank.
 Extracurricular activities, community service, personal statements, special talents, leadership and other factors may also be considered.
 Primary emphasis, however, is placed on academic credentials.

 Your application for admission to Longwood University will be evaluated after the Admissions Office has received all the necessary materials.
 You are required to submit the following:

-- The Application for Admission, Application for In-State Tuition Rates, and personal statements.
+- The Application for Admission and Application for In-State Tuition Rates.

 - A nonrefundable fee of $50.
-(Freshman applicants with limited financial resources may pursue an application fee waiver from the College Board.
-For information, contact your Guidance Office.)
+(Freshman applicants with limited financial resources may pursue an application fee waiver from the College Board.)

 - An official copy of your high school transcript.**